meken/cloud-hackathons/hacks/adk-intro/solutions.md

 )
 ```

+> [!NOTE]
+> At the time of this writing using the `auth_scheme` and `auth_credentials` for bearer tokens doesn't work well with MCP servers, as those credentials are not utilized for listing the tools, tracked [here](https://github.com/google/adk-python/issues/2168).

-As our tool is simple, this approach works fine, but in real world, you might need to use OAuth flows, API Keys etc.
+As our tool is simple, this approach works fine, but in real world, you might need to use OAuth flows, API keys etc. And there will be cases where the currently authenticated user's credentials need to be forwarded to remote agents/tools so that they can perform actions on behalf of the user (see the official [docs](https://google.github.io/adk-docs/safety/#identity-and-authorization) for more details).

 Make sure that the changes are pushed to the repository so the next driver can pick up the changes.